ga-wdi-boston/rails-api-library-demo/README.md

 # Note you may see a PUT request out there in the world, for now ignore it.
 ```

-If you run `rake routes` in the root of this directory you can see a list of
+If you run `bundle exec rake routes` in the root of this directory you can see a list of
 all your current routes. *A useful debugger tool*

 `:id` is a dynamic segment, it tells rails to expect a piece of information